If your turtle’s shell looks dry, it’s probably because one of these three reasons. And fortunately, they are all easy fixes!

 - Let your turtle dry off completely, and then put it back into your aquarium.

-I wrote a more in-depth article on specifically hard-water and turtle shells, which you can find here if you’re interested.
+I wrote a more in-depth article on hard-water and turtle shells if you want to learn more.

 Your Turtle’s Shell Looks Dry From Retained Scutes

-Retained scutes are basically scutes that refuse to fall off.
 As your turtle grows and sheds, the outer scute will fall off and be replaced by the underneath scute.
+Retained scutes are essentially scutes that refuse to fall off.

 Whatever you do, don’t force your turtle’s scutes off!
-Even if they look really brittle and thin, if they refuse to budge, don’t force them to.
-This will end up causing more damage than just keeping them there.
+Even if they look really brittle and thin, if they refuse to budge, don’t force them off.
+This will end up causing more damage than just letting them be.

 Now, how do you fix retained scutes?

 - Make sure your basking spot is completely dry.
-A turtle that cannot 100% dry off its shell is a turtle that is just asking for a bad health condition.
+A turtle that cannot 100% dry off its shell will most likely develop an unhealthy shell.
+Make sure you have a big basking platform.

 - Make sure your turtle’s diet is on point.
-Ensure that it is getting its needed nutrients almost every day.
-Good vegetables too.
-Good questions are greens, kale, red-leaf lettuce, cooked carrots, and sweet potato.
+Ensure that your turtle is getting its needed nutrients almost every day.
+Make sure your are feeding your turtle plenty of vegetables.
+Greens, kale, red-leaf lettuce, cooked carrots, and sweet potatoes are all great vegetables you can feed your turtle.

-If the humidity in your turtle’s habitat is at the wrong setting for long enough, it could pose health risks beyond a mere dry shell.
+If the humidity in your turtle’s habitat is at the wrong setting for a long period of time, it could pose health risks beyond a mere dry shell.

-Below is a table contained the most popular pet turtle species and their required humidity setting.
+Below is a chart containing the most popular pet turtle species (Red-eared Slider, Painted Turtle, and Box Turtle) and their required humidity setting.
 Make sure when you take the temperature that you also take the humidity setting as well.
+You can increase the humidity of your turtle tank by spraying the inside with room temperature water a couple times a day.
+You can decrease humidity in a turtle tank by lifting off the lid of your tank.

-- If your turtle’s shell looks dry, it is mostly due to hard water mineral deposits or retained scutes, especially if it is an aquatic species.
+- If your turtle’s shell looks dry, it is most likely due to hard water mineral deposits, retained scutes, or unhealthy humidity levels.

-- Make sure your UV-light bulb is up-to-date and you are feeding your turtle a nutritious, balanced diet.
+- Make sure your UV-light bulb is up-to-date and always feed your turtle a nutritious, balanced diet.